ClickHouse/metabase-clickhouse-driver/README.md

 # Testing

+:warning: _This driver is in an early development stage and we would caution against using it in your production environment_ :warning:

+h2.
+Building from Source

 Please refer to the extensive documentation available in the MetaBase Wiki: [Writing A Driver](https://github.com/metabase/metabase/wiki/Writing-A-Driver)

 1. Clone [metabase repository](https://github.com/metabase/metabase)